moorara/interview/cheatsheets/6-computer_networks.md

 ## Protocol Layers

-  - a **protocol** is an agreement between the communicating parties on how communication is to proceed.
+  - A **protocol** is an agreement between the communicating parties on how communication is to proceed.
   - Most networks are organized as a stack of **layers**, each one built upon the one below it.
 Between each pair of adjacent layers is an interface.
   - Each layer passes data and control information to the layer immediately below it, until the lowest layer is reached.
   - Each instance of a protocol talks virtually to its peer using the protocol (horizontal).